qinyuanhang/RubyWatirProject/README.md

 ## A brief explanation of your approach in completing this exercise.
     1: requirements collection
-    2: Learn Ruby from the begining
+    2: Learn Ruby from the beginning
     3：Search for some watir test samples, try to implement in my local
     4: Start from modify the sample to my test

 ## Future enhancements

-    1: support moble divises webpage test
+    1: support mobile divices webpage test
     2: more dynamic(ex. test in different window size)
     3: support IE browser
-    4: devide a big test case into multiple small tests
+    4: devid a big test case into multiple small tests

 ## Compromises made

-    inorder to test multiple filter function on the same page, I include all testcaes into one big test, so that only once setup needed for multiple tests.
+    in order to test multiple filter function on the same page, I include all test cases into one big test, so that only once setup needed for multiple tests.
-    Only tested in OS X Yosemite version 10.10.5.
+    Only verified in OS X Yosemite version 10.10.5.
     Only tested in Maximized window size, change of window size would cause some test failure

 ## Authors